Edward Kellett-Bowman

 Edward Thomas Kellett-Bowman JP (born Bowman; 25 February 1931 – 22 November 2022) was a British business and management consultant.
-He has also had a political career as a local councillor and as a Member of the European Parliament (MEP) for the Conservative Party.
+He had a political career as a local councillor and as a Member of the European Parliament (MEP) for the Conservative Party.
 His work in the European Parliament was effective in shaping policy and he only narrowly missed being chosen to lead the Conservative group.

 Early career

 Bowman went to Reed's School in Cobham, Surrey and Slough College of Technology.
 He had technical and management training in textiles from 1951 to 1953, and then worked in textile industry management for two years.
 He then joined a company of pharmaceutical manufacturing chemists, working as a manager.

 London municipal politics

 Kellett-Bowman was already active in the Conservative Party as chairman of the Young Conservative Council of London and an executive member of the London Conservative Union.
 In 1957 Bowman was elected to Holborn Borough Council, but having moved by the time of the next election, in 1959 he was elected to St Pancras Borough Council.
 He was the Conservative candidate in Pontefract at the 1959 general election.